Donaim/proviral-pres1/slides.md

 - Remember, that during assembly that happens in MiCall, we put short sequences of DNA together, to recover the full length consensus?

-If it happens that the primers are not at the both ends, then something in that process went wrong.
+If it happens that the primers are not in correct places, then something in that process went wrong.

 - Hello